 - Run the implementation as a project

 Standards such as these take a long time to implement, so plan ahead.
-You will not only waste time, but you will also miss an opportunity to assist your organisation expand and thrive if implementation is done carelessly or without clear objectives.
+You will not only waste time but also miss an opportunity to assist your organisation in expanding and thriving if the implementation is done carelessly or without clear objectives.